sage-suzuki/sage-suzuki.github.io/essays/swe-reflection.md

 ## Introduction

-As our class on software engineering draws to a close, it's imperative to reflect on the comprehensive lessons learned, extending well beyond the confines of web application development.
+As our class on software engineering draws to a close, it’s imperative to reflect on the comprehensive lessons learned, extending well beyond the confines of web application development.
 This course has been a journey through the myriad facets of software engineering, each contributing to a holistic understanding of this complex field.
 In this essay, I will delve into how fundamental software engineering concepts, specifically Agile Project Management, Design Patterns, and Ethics in Software Engineering, transcend the realm of web application development.

-## Agile Project Management: A Universal Approach
+### Agile Project Management: A Universal Approach

 Agile Project Management has been a key focus of our learning.
 Known for its flexibility and adaptability, Agile transcends the boundaries of web development.
 This approach, characterized by iterative development and collaborative working, can be a game-changer in various project types.

-### Issue-Driven Project Management
+#### Issue-Driven Project Management

 A subset of Agile, Issue-Driven Project Management, involves managing tasks through issues or tickets.
-It's a method I envision using beyond web applications.
+It’s a method I envision using beyond web applications.
 This style fosters a clear, organized workflow, essential for any project, be it in software development or even in non-technical fields like event management.

-## Design Patterns: The Building Blocks of Software Engineering
+### Design Patterns: The Building Blocks of Software Engineering

 Design Patterns have been another cornerstone of our learning.
 These are not just templates for coding but are fundamental to creating efficient, scalable, and maintainable software.
 Understanding and applying design patterns, like Singleton or Observer, provide invaluable insights into solving common software engineering problems, regardless of the application domain.

-## Ethics in Software Engineering: A Guiding Light
+### Ethics in Software Engineering: A Guiding Light

 Perhaps the most universally applicable lesson has been the importance of Ethics in Software Engineering.
 This course has instilled a deep understanding of the moral responsibilities inherent in our profession.
 Whether developing web applications or any other software, the principles of ensuring user privacy, data security, and ethical decision-making remain paramount.